Telling our story

 Our story is one of our most valuable assets.
 It’s part of what makes us unique.

-Our values of integrity, inclusion and diversity mean we must communicate in a way that is inclusive, honest and supportive, and which does not exclude particular groups of people.
+Our values of integrity, inclusion and diversity mean we must communicate in a way that is inclusive, honest and supportive.

 This means simple, honest language.
 It means talking with people not at them.
 It means talking about ‘you and us’, not ‘we’ and ‘them’.
 And our voice needs to be inspiring to build faith.